 - Michigan Bluebird Society: Small collection of various bluebird house plans, plus a discussion of appropriately mounting a bluebird house.

 - California Bluebird Recovery Program: Several houses ideal for western bluebirds, as well as tips for proper locations and mounting of houses.

 In addition to these websites, many local bluebird societies or conservation groups may have suitable plans available.
 Similarly, most birders who maintain bluebird houses or work on a bluebird trail would be happy to share their experience to help more birders get involved as bluebird landlords.

 Other Considerations When Building a Bluebird House

 - Attracting Bluebirds: No bluebirds will nest even in a perfect house if the surrounding habitat is unsuitable for their survival needs.
-Take proper steps to attract bluebirds to the backyard by meeting their needs for food, water and shelter, and they will more easily take advantage of the house as a great nesting spot.
+Take proper steps to attract bluebirds to the yard by providing bluebird-friendly food, water, and shelter, and these birds will more readily take advantage of the house as a great nesting spot.

 If You Can't Build a House

-While every birder may want to welcome resident bluebirds to their bird houses, not every birder is equally adept with the tools and woodworking experience necessary to build bird houses.
-If you can't tell a hammer from a hacksaw, there are bird house kits that may be suitable or could be adapted for bluebirds, or you can contact a local bluebird society for assistance.
+While every birder may want to welcome resident bluebirds to their birdhouses, not every birder is equally adept with the tools and woodworking experience necessary to build safe, effective birdhouses.
+If you can't tell a hammer from a hacksaw, there are birdhouse kits that may be suitable or could be adapted for bluebirds, or you can contact a local bluebird society for assistance.
 Creating enough houses for a bluebird trail is an ideal Eagle Scout project, and many local woodworking clubs or classes would be happy to lend a hand with bluebird house construction.
 With so many options available, there is no reason for any birder to shy away from becoming a bluebird landlord.